 When preparing for the trip to Pride, it is better to pack in such a way that your clothing would not make you stand out when you are outside queer areas.
 If you choose to rock statement pieces such as a statement necklace or a pair of earrings at Pride events (years), then ensure that you have a cover-up for the journey home or perhaps change at the venue.

-It is also wise to avoid taking expensive pieces of jewelry and other accessories to minimize the risk of both theft and regret in case the rainbow clothes are lost or stolen.
+It is also wise to avoid taking expensive pieces of jewelry and other accessories.
+This minimizes the risk of both theft and regret in case the rainbow clothes are lost or stolen.

 Lean on Trusted LGBTQ Resources